Counterfactual Maps: What They Are and How to Find Them: Methodology

-Once constructed, the counterfactual maps act as geometric oracles to support exact nearest-region queries.
+\paragraph{Indexing the Map for Dynamic Queries.} Once constructed, the counterfactual maps act as geometric oracles to support exact nearest-region queries.
 Given a query point $x$ and a target label $y'$, the task is to identify the region in $\mathbb{H}_{y'}$ minimizing the point-rectangle distance $d_p$, and to return the corresponding counterfactual by projection.
 A naive evaluation of all regions in $\mathbb{H}_{y'}$ would require linear time in the size of the partition and is therefore impractical.
 Instead, we perform certified nearest–region search using a branch-and-bound traversal of the KD-tree associated with the target class $y'$.
 This procedure relies on admissible lower bounds on the distance from the query point to all hyperrectangles contained in a subtree, allowing entire subtrees to be pruned without sacrificing optimality.
 In practice, this yields sublinear average query time, as only a small fraction of nodes is typically visited.

 Algorithm~\ref{alg:query} details the query procedure.
-The algorithm maintains a priority queue of KD-tree nodes ordered by their lower bounds.
-At each iteration, the node with the smallest bound is explored; the search terminates as soon as this bound exceeds the best distance found so far.
-When a leaf node is reached, distances to the contained hyperrectangles of class $y'$ are evaluated explicitly, and the current best solution is updated accordingly.
-Once the nearest target region $\mathcal{H}^\star$ is identified, the counterfactual explanation is obtained by projection, $x_{\mathrm{cf}}=\Pi_{\mathcal{H}^\star}(x)$.
-The following result formalizes the correctness of the query procedure.
+It maintains a priority queue of KD-tree nodes ordered by their lower bounds.
+At each iteration, the node with the smallest bound is explored; the search terminates whenever this bound exceeds the best distance found so far.
+When a leaf node is reached, distances to the contained hyperrectangles of class $y'$ are evaluated explicitly, and the current best solution is updated.
+Once the nearest target region $\mathcal{H}^\star$ is identified, the counterfactual is obtained by projection, $x_{\mathrm{cf}}=\Pi_{\mathcal{H}^\star}(x)$.
+The following result establishes the correctness of the~procedure.